VerifyNow guide

 Step 3 — Open the Bank Account Verification dashboard

-From the VerifyNow platform, navigate to Bank Account Verification (/bank-account-verification).
+From the VerifyNow platform, navigate to Bank Account Verification in the dashboard.
 The page has a single form with the fields listed above and a Submit button.
 There is no queue, no waiting list — bank verifications are real-time.

-If you prefer API integration, the equivalent endpoint is documented in full at /api-docs: POST /api/external/bank-account-verification.
-The dashboard and API return identical payload shapes.
+If you prefer API integration, the same workflow is documented in full at /api-docs.
+The dashboard and API return the same verification outcome, so your finance team and your developers can work from one source of truth.

 Step 4 — Enter the details correctly